This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 A Primer on Communication Studies is a comprehensive textbook that covers all of the basics of communication including perception, verbal and nonverbal communication, listening, and culture.
 It also has chapters on public speaking including preparing and delivering speeches.
 Finally, it covers various types of communication including small group, interpersonal, and cultural communication.

-- Communication in the Real World – An Introduction to Communication Studies in LibreTexts (CC BY-NC-SA)
+- Communication in the Real World – An Introduction to Communication Studies (CC BY-NC-SA)

 Note: The version by the University of Minnesota Libraries Publishing Services is unpublished as of 12/31/24.